yxuco/betest_tutorial/README.md

 }
 ````

-This test implements a common pattern to verify rules in preprocessor context.
+This test implements a common pattern for verifying rules in preprocessor context.
  - Test function uses no input parameter (i.e., `scope`), and returns nothing (i.e., `void`).
  - `cleanAccount()` deletes any harmful objects from the cache, so the same test can run multiple times with the same result.
  - It then creates a new account for the test.
 The first call of `Engine.executeRules()` commits the new account to the cache.
  - It then loads the new account into working memory using `CacheLoadConceptByExtId()`.
- - It then creates and asserts a `Debit` event into working memory, and fires the `ApplyDebit` rule by the second call to `Engine.executeRules()`.
+ - It then creates and asserts a `Debit` event into working memory, and fires the `ApplyDebit` rule using a second call to `Engine.executeRules()`.
- - It then reload the updated account from cache by calling `CacheLoadConceptByExtId()` again.
+ - It then reloads the updated account from cache by calling `CacheLoadConceptByExtId()` again.
  - 4 assert statements verify that the account is corrected updated by the `ApplyDebit` rule.
  - A runtime exception would be thrown if any assert statement fails; the exception would be caught and counted by the test service.